 Only one of these lines, from Port Arthur (now Thunder Bay) to Winnipeg still operates.
-The portion from Thunder Bay to Atikokan, ON is known as the CN-Kashabowie subdivision.
-The eastern line from Port Arthur to Longlac, known as the CN-Kinghorn/Dorion Subdivision, last saw rail traffic in 2005 and was abandoned 2007.
+The portion from Thunder Bay to Atikokan, Ontario is known as the CN-Kashabowie subdivision.
+The eastern line from Port Arthur to Longlac, Ontario, known as the CN-Kinghorn/Dorion Subdivision, last saw traffic in 2005 and the rails were lifted starting in 2007.
 While the right-of-way is still owned by CN, efforts have been underway for a number of years to transform parts of it into a rail trail.

 For more information and photos, please read the following great articles:

 The Driving of the Last Spikes on the Canadian Northern Railway in New Ontario by John Todd (Canadian Rail Magazine, October 1979)

 The Driving of the Last Spike on the Canadian Northern Ontario Railway by John Todd (Canadian Rail Magazine, November 1979)